en0/pyecs/examples/example_3/README.md

 This example demonstrates how use the built-in `Game` class to simplify the game loop.

-The `Game` class provides 4 things.
+The `Game` class provides 3 things.

-1. Keeps track of the frame delay.
-2. Executes the `SystemManager`'s update(...) method.
+1. Executes the `SystemManager`'s update(...) method.
-3. Monitors `pygame.event`s for an exit signal.
+2. Monitors `pygame.event`s for an exit signal.
-4. Holds references to other game classes like the `EntityManager`.
+3. Holds references to other game classes like the `EntityManager`.

 ## Creating A Game